matthew-millard/astro-tutorial/src/blog/this-is-the-third-article.md

 ---
-title: 'My Second Article'
+title: This Is The Third Article
-pubDate: 2022-07-04
+pubDate: 2025-07-12
-description: 'This is a description of my first article'
+description: This is a description of the third article
-author: 'Matt Millard'
+author: Matt Millard
-image: { url: https://images.unsplash.com/photo-1555066931-4365d14bab8c, alt: 'This is alt text for the image' }
+image: { url: https://images.unsplash.com/photo-1555066931-4365d14bab8c, alt: This is alt text for the image }
-tags: ['Web development', 'Testing', 'Typescript']
+tags: [Web development, Testing, Typescript]
 ---

-# This title needs replaced
+# This Is The Third Article

 ## This is a H2 heading

 This is a paragraph.

 Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Voluptates esse magnam adipisci ipsum in rem veniam, ratione error quam magni fugiat consequuntur quasi tempore laborum pariatur delectus aut, perferendis obcaecati.
+Voluptates esse magnam adipisci ipsum in rem veniam.
+Ratione error quam magni fugiat consequuntur quasi tempore laborum pariatur delectus aut, perferendis obcaecati.

 ### This is a H3 heading